Worth More Than You Think

 Does contents insurance cover my mobile phone or laptop?

-Yes, contents insurance covers mobile phones, laptops, and other electronics against theft, accidental damage, and natural disasters in your home.
-Specify expensive phones and laptops individually for full replacement cover, including loss and accidental damage on the go.
-Check the policy wording for sub-limits on portable electronics.
+Contents insurance typically covers mobile phones, laptops, and other electronics against theft, accidental damage, and natural disasters while they are in your home.
+Specifying expensive phones and laptops individually may provide full replacement cover, including loss and accidental damage on the go.
+Sub-limits apply to specific item categories, and your broker can explain what these are.

 Can I use a contents calculator to work out my sum insured?

 Yes, most insurers offer an online contents calculator that walks you through the house starting with the big-ticket rooms.
 It is a solid starting point for estimating your total replacement cost.
-We can then review the figures to make sure nothing is missed and the sum insured is accurate.
+We can then review your figures, catch anything you missed, and confirm the sum insured is accurate.

 Protect everything inside your home

 Everything inside your home adds up to more than you think.
-Let us make sure it is all covered properly.
+Let us check that it is all covered properly.

 Get a free quote and we will walk you through your sum insured.
 No surprises when it matters.